 - Prepare vanilla pudding mix according to directions and store in the fridge as directed.

 - Place the diced apples into a skillet heated over medium heat.
 Let cook for 5 minutes, stirring frequently.
-Add in the brown sugar, spice, and pecans.
+Add in the spice mix and pecans.
 Continue to cook for an additional 5 minutes.
 Set aside and let cool for at least 10 minutes.

 - In a large mixing bowl, combine the vanilla pudding, whipped cream/topping, and cooked apple pecan mixture.
 Stir until well combined.
 Cover the bowl tightly and leave in fridge until ready to use.